9 Weird ways to transport your belongings in Costa Rica

 - Two ways to not get hit by a train in Costa Rica

-In most 3rd world countries, they have funny ways of transporting belongings but you’d think that we would have moved way past that here in Costa Rica.
+In most 3rd world countries, they have funny ways to transport belongings.
+But you’d think that we would have moved way past that here in Costa Rica.
 Wrong!
 You know why?